insure logo

 What is not covered by homeowners insurance?

-What are common exclusions for homeowners insurance?
-The answer will probably surprise you.
-While most of us know that flood damage isn’t covered, you may be shocked to learn that damage from war, nuclear accidents and even a power failure may not be covered.
+Common exclusions for homeowners insurance may surprise you.
+Many people don’t know that flood damage isn’t covered, and you may be shocked to learn that damage from war, nuclear accidents and even a power failure may not be covered.

 There are a number of perils that are excluded from a standard homeowners policy.
 Here is a quick list followed by more detailed explanations of these exclusions: